TurboWarp/cloud-server/protocol.md

   // Variables known to the client, and their value.
   // This is used for:
   //  - setting the initial values of variables in a room
-  //  - disconnecting the client (Incompatibility) if the variable names provided do not match what the room has
+  //  - disconnecting the client (by Incompatibility) if the variable names provided do not match what the room has
   variables: { [s: string]: string; };
 }
 ```